How to use Corbado to build a Flutter app using passkey authentication

 In our last tutorial, we introduced the open-source Flutter passkeys package that allows an easy and flexible integration of passkeys into your Flutter app with any passkey backend provider.

-To go one step further, we now want to showcase how you can build a Flutter app with a fully passkey-centered authentication and user management solution (not just the passkey login itself).
+To go one step further, we now want to showcase how you can build a Flutter app with a passkey-first authentication and user management solution (not just the passkey login itself).
 This solution comes in the form of the corbado_auth package.
 Besides the pure passkey login and sign-up functionality (which are offered by the passkeys package already), the corbado_auth package currently comes with the following additional features:

 • Session management

-Setting up passkeys on your own is still a struggle, but also taking care of these additional features on your own requires a lot of developer resources if done properly, so we want to take that burden for you and let you focus on your core features of your Flutter app.
+Setting up passkeys on your own is still a struggle, but also taking care of these additional features on your own requires a lot of developer resources if done properly, so we want to take that burden for you and let you focus on the core features of your Flutter app.

 The main goals of the corbado_auth Flutter package are:

-• Simplicity: Build an easy-to-use Flutter passkey package that enables every Flutter developer to implement passkey-based authentication with little effort.
+• Simplicity : Build an easy-to-use Flutter passkey package that enables every Flutter developer to implement passkey-based authentication with little effort.

-• Support: There are a few pitfalls when setting up authentication.
+• Support : There are a few pitfalls when setting up authentication.
 We try to provide guidance and help for common mistakes.

 This tutorial is structured as follows: